-Students who hold a local authority-issued Blue Badge are able to park at the University for free; they are eligible to park in any bay across the University sites, except for Electric Vehicle Charging bays and motorbike/moped areas, but they must display their Blue Badge in the windscreen.
+Students who hold a local authority-issued Blue Badge can park at the University for free; they are eligible to park in any bay across the University sites, except for electric vehicle charging bays, visitor bays and motorbike/moped areas.
+A Blue Badge must be displayed in the windscreen at all times.

-Students registered with the University’s Additional Student Support & Inclusion Services Team (ASSIST) can apply for parking if their condition means they are unable to take public transport.
-This involves completing an application form and providing supporting medical evidence from a qualified professional (such as a GP, OT, Psychiatrist, or hospital consultant) on headed paper, signed and dated within 3 months* of the application (*if the evidence is older, or it is not clear how the condition is still impacting on the applicant at the time of application they may be required to obtain updated medical evidence).
+You will need to complete an application on the Permit Management System (PMS) and email supporting medical evidence to ASSIST from a qualified professional (such as a GP, OT, Psychiatrist, or hospital consultant) on headed paper, signed and dated within three months of the application (if the evidence is older, or it is not clear how the condition is still impacting on you at the time of application, you may be required to obtain updated medical evidence).

 - use public transport,

 - attend University without travel assistance, for example: